2026 - Executive Summary: General Obligation Bonds

 Total

-2024 - Executive Summary: Overview
+2026 - Executive Summary: Overview

 01. Executive Summary

-The Fiscal Year 2024-33 City and County of San Francisco Capital Plan (the Plan) is the City’s commitment to building a more resilient, equitable, and vibrant future for the residents, workers, and visitors of San Francisco.
+The Fiscal Year (FY) 2026-35 City and County of San Francisco Capital Plan (the Plan) is the City’s commitment to building a more resilient, equitable, and vibrant future for the residents, workers, and visitors of San Francisco.
 Updated every odd-numbered year, the Plan is a fiscally constrained expenditure plan that lays out anticipated infrastructure investments over the next decade.
 This document is the product of input from Citywide stakeholders, who have put forth their best ideas and most realistic estimates of San Francisco’s future needs.

 Projects in the Plan are divided into eight Service Areas: Affordable Housing; Economic and Neighborhood Development; General Government; Health and Human Services; Infrastructure and Streets; Public Safety; Recreation, Culture, and Education; and Transportation.
 Each Service Area chapter describes the associated Renewal Program, Enhancement Projects, Deferred Projects, and Emerging Needs.
-General Fund, Enterprise, and external agencies are all represented to give as full a picture of San Francisco’s capital needs as possible.
+General Fund, Enterprise, and External Agencies are all represented to give as full a picture of San Francisco’s capital needs as possible.

 Planned Project Highlights